MicrosoftDocs/azure-dev-docs/articles/ansible/vm-configure.md

 ---
 title: Create a Linux virtual machines in Azure using Ansible
-description: In this quickstart, learn how to create a Linux virtual machine in Azure using Ansible
+description: Learn how to create a Linux virtual machine in Azure using Ansible
 keywords: ansible, azure, devops, virtual machine ms.topic: tutorial ms.date: 08/28/2021